ESG Index Selection

 MSCI Japan ESG Select Leaders Index

-(selected in 2024)
+(selected continuously since 2024)

 MSCI Japan Empowering Women Index

-(selected continuously since
+(selected continuously since 2019)

 This is a stock index provided by MSCI Inc. in the United States, consisting of Japan’s top 700 companies by market capitalization that excel in gender diversity.
 It is one of the ESG indices selected by Japan’s Government Pension Investment Fund (GPIF).
 The Company has been selected continuously since 2019.